Refunds and remissions

 - made it impracticable for the person to complete the requirements for the unit during the period which the person undertook, or was to undertake the unit

-Family/personal circumstances: For example, death or severe medical problems within your family, or unforeseen family financial difficulties.
+Family/personal circumstances: For example, death or severe medical problems within your family, or unforeseen natural disasters.

 Employment related circumstances: For example, where your employment status or arrangements have changed so that you are unable to continue your studies, and this is beyond your control.
 Changing employer after census date where you were aware of the new employment conditions is not considered special circumstances for Remission of debt purposes.

 Course related circumstances: For example, where the Faculty has changed the unit it had offered and you are disadvantaged by either not being able to complete the unit, or not being given credit towards other units or courses.

 If you withdraw from unit(s) after the applicable census date, the Student Services and Amenities Fee (SSAF) will still apply and no refund will be given.
 If you have elected to defer payment of your SSAF through SA-HELP, a HELP debt will still be incurred and form part of your accumulated HELP debt.
 If you have not paid your SSAF the fee will remain outstanding and must be paid.